pradn28/online-upgrade/README.md

 When you run `make test` or other options, which we'll discussed later in Testing, we spin up a docker container and run all the tests in the project.

 Now, it is advised that you first run `make test-image-shell`.
 This will do a few different things.
 It will, first and foremost, read the Dockerfile in this project.
 The Dockerfile will setup the required Docker container for testing.
 See the Dockerfile for more details.
 Once all the require files are downloaded and the container is ready, we will start two containers with the image we just created and link them together.
 The first container will run in the background and the second one will drop you in a Bash shell.
 At this point you can manually runs some tests or just exit.
-The `test-image-shell` is usefully for testing a single test.
+The `test-image-shell` is useful for testing a single test.

 After that is complete, you should be ready to write some code and of course test it.